[EDIT: I was wrong about Flash/PDF within protected-mode IE. See reply on 8th page.]

 It's also worth noting that both Flash and Adobe Reader run within medium-IL proxy processes even when used with low-IL Internet Explorer.

 With protected-mode (low-IL) IE, in-browser PDF do run at low-IL.
 The broker processes are just there to handle the Save-As dialogs apparently.
-The same seems to be true for Flash, at least judging by which process (IE not the broker) uses CPU when animations are playing.
+The same seems to be true for Flash, at least judging by which process (IE not the broker) uses CPU when

 There's a good, detailed comment pointing out my mistake here: